Skip to Main Content

 It’s easy to feel stuck after experiencing a traumatic event but you deserve to feel good in both your body and mind.
 Finding the right emotional support network – Traumastery s a great example – and working with a pelvic floor physical therapist, can both be powerful tools once you’re in a place where you feel comfortable to seek healing inside and out.

-Bre Stuhmuller Headshot
+Bre Stuhmuller headshot.

 Dr. Bre Stuhlmuller